 You are responsible for ensuring that the person who registers holiday periods at your school/department updates your holiday record in the AUHRA system.

-Our right to reimbursements only applies if you remain in Denmark while you are absent from work due to illness.
-This applies to both full-time and part-time absence due to illness.
+Our right to sickness benefits/reimbursements only applies if you remain in Denmark while you are absent from work due to illness.
+This applies to both full-time and part-time sick leave.

 The absence must be one month or more in total (full-time and uninterrupted) in order to result in an extension.